sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part2.md

 </figure>
 <br>

-<center>Like our last plot, this shows title as the most important variable.</center>
+<center>Like our last plot, this shows title as the most important variable by far.</center>

 <figure>
 <a href="/assets/img/2titanic6jpg"><img src="/assets/img/2titanic6.jpg"></a>